-Supporting Materials: Ready to be adapted for local use are a school participation form (completed in advance by school representative; Teacher Tips (distributed in advance to teachers); overview/list of pre-trial, trial, and post-trial activities and duties to be done-and by whom; printed program and handbook (distributed on-site); lanyards and badges (with titles for jurors, deputy court officers, and members of the Court of Public Opinion; distributed on-site); certificates for students (given to teachers to personalize) and certificates for cast (presented afterward by the judge).
+Supporting Materials: Ready to be adapted for local use are a school participation form (completed in advance by school representative; Teacher Tips (distributed in advance to teachers); overview/list of pre-trial, trial, and post-trial activities and duties to be done- and by whom; printed program and handbook (distributed on-site); lanyards and badges (with titles for jurors, deputy court officers, and members of the Court of Public Opinion; distributed on-site); certificates for students (given to teachers to personalize) and certificates for cast (presented afterward by the judge).

-Treats: As they exit, students receive red and green rock crystal sugar pops labeled, "Santa Sweets" (one to keep and one to give), and imprinted gavel and Texas pencils.
+Treats: As they exit, students receive a rock crystal sugar pops labeled, "Wizard's Pop," and imprinted gavel and Texas pencils.
 (The cast is treated to lunch in the judge's chambers afterward.)